matteyeux/katoolin/README.md

 - chmod +x /usr/bin/katoolin
 - sudo katoolin

-For the Perl version you have to install Switch Term::ANSIScreen & Term::ANSIColor to run it properly.
+For the Perl version you have to install Switch Term::ANSIScreen & Term::ANSIColor to run it properly. <br>
-Make sure cpan is installed and configured
+Make sure cpan is installed and configured  <br>
 `cpan install Switch Term::ANSIScreen & Term::ANSIColor`

 #Video